turingtechPK/mobile-test/README.md

 - Handle real-time events (Whenever a call is archived or a note is being added to a call, these changes should be reflected on the UI immediately)

 Bonus:
-- Use Typescript and Next.js
+- Use Typescript in case of React Native or Kotlin in case of Android.
 - Provide filtering feature, to filter calls by type (archived, missed …)
 - Use GraphQL to fetch data
-- Deploy your application to Netlify, GitHub Pages or Heroku

 **Important Note**: We want you to build this small app as you'd have done it for your current job.
 (UI, UX, tests, documentation matters).